 Picking a Colored Floor for a White Kitchen

-No matter which material you choose, these options give you the flexibility to select a specific color that suits your kitchen’s style and your home decor:
+No matter which flooring material you select, these options give you the flexibility to select a specific color that suits your kitchen’s style and your home decor:

-- Medium floors: If dark feels a bit too overwhelming for your kitchen or style, go a few shades lighter with medium colors.
-A slightly dark gray shade is modern, while beige wood tones are natural and versatile.
-Avoid hues that are too orange, as that can look outdated and clash with your white cabinetry.
+- Medium floors: If dark feels a bit too overwhelming for your kitchen or style, going a few shades lighter may be a better fit.
+A slightly dark gray shade is modern, while natural beige wood tones are versatile.
+Avoid hues that are too orange, as they can look outdated and don’t pair well with your white cabinetry.

 - Light floors: Light hardwood is the best color floor for a white kitchen if you want to maintain an airy feel.
-Pine or golden oak options — as long as they aren’t too yellow — will add just enough color contrast to let your kitchen stand out without overwhelming the room.
+Golden oak or pine options — as long as they aren’t too yellow — will add just enough color contrast to let your kitchen shine without overwhelming the room.

 - White floors: White isn’t as common as the other options above.
 However, white hardwood or tile can fit with a white kitchen if you want a rustic look and feel.
-It’s also best for households without pets or kids as white floors can show stains and damage more easily.
-Use a matte white flooring and balance it with gray or brown neutrals elsewhere in your kitchen.
+It’s also best for households without pets or kids as white floors can easily stain and damage.
+Use a matte finish for your white flooring and balance it with brown or gray neutrals elsewhere in your kitchen.

 Kitchen Flooring Material Ideas With White Cabinets

-You may have a general idea of what shade of flooring you like, but you’ll need to know what type of material is right for your setup as well.
+You may have a general idea of what kitchen floor color or shade you like, but you’ll need to know what type of material is right for your setup as well.
 Below you’ll find common flooring materials found in kitchens with white cabinets to inspire you as you plan your space.

 You know your lifestyle better than anyone else.
-If you need highly durable walking surfaces in your kitchen, vinyl and tile floors will treat you well.
-Homeowners love working with vinyl and tile selections because they offer a great deal of flexibility for color and design.
+If you need highly durable walking surfaces in your kitchen, vinyl floors will treat you well.
+Homeowners love working with vinyl selections because they offer a great deal of flexibility for color and design.

-Those searching for creative white kitchen flooring ideas can look to vinyl and tile solutions because these materials are available in almost any color.
-Where natural woods come in a few shades and showcase unique grains, vinyl and tile are also available in black, brown, gray, beige and patterned designs.
+Those searching for creative white kitchen flooring ideas can look to vinyl solutions because these materials are available in almost any color.
+Where natural woods come in a few shades and showcase unique grains, vinyl is also available in black, brown, gray, beige and patterned designs.

-Consider the following vinyl and tile shades for kitchen floors with white cabinets and features:
+Consider the following vinyl shades for kitchen floors with white cabinets and features: